Burial tree: Scaffold

-Funeral scaffold of a Sioux chief 0044v.
+Funeral scaffold of a Sioux chief.
 Something like a travois basket is placed over the muffled up body.
 The Cheyennes used now and then the same method of protecting the corpse.

-The poles reached "a mans height above ground" (six to eight feet).
+The poles reached "a man's height above ground" (six to eight feet).
 An extraordinarily high scaffold carried the corpse of a Sisseton Sioux an estimated 18 feet above the ground.
 One scaffold described had poles painted black and red in horizontal stripes.
 An 1849 Nebraska traveler saw a scaffold made of lodge poles rested against each other at the top and with two biers halfway down.

 An Ojibwe man would get his arms and other personal effects with him on the scaffold along with food, eating utensils and tobacco.
 This practice may have been used only as a temporary solution when death occurred far from the common burial ground with graves and markers.
 Birch bark served as an option to a body wrapping of skin among the Ojibwe.

 In the 18th century, the Choctaw placed the dead on a scaffold as a first step in a burial process.
 Months later, bone pickers stripped the flesh from the bones.
 The skeleton was then cleaned and piece by piece put in a sort of small coffin and lastly placed in the Indian city's special bone house.

 The personal effects of an Indian woman were laid with her in an open pine box (likely made by a carpenter) situated on a scaffold put up near Fort Laramie in 1866.
 The heads and tails of her two ponies were fastened to respectively the eastern and the western poles.

 Among the Crow, the dead was wrapped in a robe and placed on the bier with the feet to the east.
 Much later, the bones could be collected and placed in a rock gap.

 The Mandan Indians positioned the dead body on the scaffold with the feet to the southeast, so the spirit was directed to the old Mandan country around Heart River, North Dakota.
 With the scaffold rotten and on the ground, the bones were wrapped in a hide and buried in the refuse at the Mandan village or in a riverbank.
 The skull would be placed among other clan skulls arranged in circles on the ground near the scaffolds.
 Newborns, who died unnamed, were not considered members of the society and hence placed in trees (or buried) away from the common burial ground outside the village.